LanpingTech/Deepsort-for-All/README.md

 ## Q & A

-If you have any questions, please contact me at lanping
+If you have any questions, please email me at lanping_tech@qq.com